GoogleCloudPlatform/terraform-sqlserver-alwayson/Readme.md

 ## What is the Goal?

 This will deploy a Windows environment on to Google Cloud Platform (GCP).
-This will include Windows Servers with SQL Server installed with AlwaysOn AAG and FCI enabled.
+This will include Windows Servers with SQL Server installed with AlwaysOn AG.

 ## Time Considerations